Placemaking at Work: Creating Meaningful and Sustainable Workplaces in the Age of Remote Work

 DOI: 10.1108/02683940710733115

-evaluation of multi-node working possible.
+multi-node working arrangements.

 4. Hillier, B., & Hanson, J. (1984).
 The social logic of space.
 Cambridge University